morpho-org/morpho-optimizers/edge_cases_docs/PROTOCOL.md

 - Morpho supplies all the tokens to Cream.
 - Morpho sets the Cream borrow balance of the user to 0.

-#### If there remains some tokens to repay (CASE 2), Morpho breaks credit lines and repair them either with other users or with Cream itself
+#### If there remains some tokens to repay (CASE 2), Morpho breaks credit lines and repairs them either with other users or with Cream itself

 ##### CASE 1: Other borrowers are borrowing enough on Cream to compensate user's position